alexjd86/learn-from-the-flood/README.md

-# Learn From the Flood PWA — v4
+# Learn From the Flood PWA — V4.1

-This version keeps the working v3 offline audio system and adds Section 1 commentary and images from the published Google Site.
+V4.1 keeps the proven V3 offline-audio system (`learn-flood-audio-v3`) and updates Section 1 with the published Google Sites commentary and local image files supplied for the tour.

-## What changed
+## V4.1 changes
-- Section 1 stops 1–7 now show phone-friendly written commentary.
+- Section 1 Stops 1–7 use the published Google Sites commentary instead of V4 summaries.
-- Published Google Sites images are shown on stops that contain images.
-- "Download all for offline" now saves all 13 MP3s plus the Section 1 images.
-- The reliable v3 Blob-based offline audio playback remains in place.
+- Section 1 images are local under `images/section1/` rather than Google-hosted image URLs.
+- Offline image cache is `learn-flood-images-v4-1`.
+- App shell cache is `learn-flood-app-v4-1`.
+- Audio cache remains `learn-flood-audio-v3` so existing downloaded audio is preserved.
-- Section 2 remains audio-only until its Google Sites pages are mapped.
+- Section 2 remains audio-only for now.

-## Updating GitHub
+## GitHub update
-Replace these files in the repository root:
-- `app.js`
-- `index.html`
-- `style.css`
-- `service-worker.js`
-- `README.md`

-You do not need to re-upload the `audio/` folder or `icons/` folder if they are already present and working.

-Commit directly to `main`, wait for GitHub Pages to redeploy, then refresh the live site twice while online.

-## Offline test
-1. Open the live GitHub Pages site while online.
-2. Tap **Download all for offline** and wait for completion.
-3. Turn on airplane mode and turn Wi-Fi off.
-4. Reopen the tour.
-5. Test audio and Section 1 images on several stops.
+Replace the root files `app.js`, `index.html`, `style.css`, `service-worker.js`, and `README.md`, then upload the entire `images/section1/` folder.
+Do not replace `audio/`, `icons/`, or `manifest.webmanifest`.

+After GitHub Pages redeploys, open the site online and refresh twice.
+Verify all seven Section 1 stops, then tap **Download all for offline** before testing in Airplane Mode.